bebasid/KominFudge/README.en.md

 </a>
 </p>
 <p align="center"><sup><b>DISCLAIMER</b>: </br><em>Kominfudge is not responsible for any damages caused to your device, do with your own risk.</em></sup></p>

+## About KominFudge

+KominFudge is a documentation about internet censorship in Indonesia and how to bypass it, to be able to access Internet freely.

+This documentation is comprised of three documents:

+- **Guide (beginner)**, which describe how to and software to bypass internet censorship in general, sorted from the easiest up to the hardest, along with KominFudge recommendations.

+- [**Power User (advanced)**](https://github.com/bebasid/KominFudge/blob/reorganize/Advanced-README.en.md), which describe how internet censorship is implemented in Indonesia in detail and more sophisticated censorship bypass method.

+- [**Findings**](https://github.com/bebasid/KominFudge/blob/reorganize/FINDINGS.md), which documented findings that discovered by us.

+Please read from start to finish, or see the "Navigation" section to select desired section to read.

+> [!CAUTION]
+> Kominfudge is not responsible for any damages caused to your device, use this information with your own risk.

 ### Navigation